fellesverkstedet/fabricatable-machines/chamferrail/README.md

 * Can be reproduced using only standard CNC operations and bits (chamfering using a 90deg V-bit, or 3D mill with ball nose or end mill).
 * The rack and pinion has 4.444444 steps per mm with a 200 step motor
 * The pitch is slightly smaller than v-bird rail, for higher resolution and torque.

-The files included here are for NEMA17, NEMA23 and 60mm sized motors.
+* Motor plate files are included for NEMA17, NEMA23 and 60mm sized motors.

+**NOTE:** The glide block design in this repo is undergoing improvements.
+Check [Hattori - small format CNC mill](https://github.com/fellesverkstedet/fabricatable-machines/blob/master/hattori-small-format-cnc/README.md) for an examples of state of the art glide block design.

 [Rhino source](./standard-chamferrails.3dm)